Play around with the Chaos game!

 Customize the "next point" code

-Write your own code to calculate where the next point should be, by setting the nextPoint variable. nextPoint must be an array of two numbers [100, 200], a matrix [[100, 200]], or a complex number complex(100, 200).
+Write your own code to calculate where the next point should be, by setting the nextPoint variable. nextPoint must be a vector, specifically a MathJS Matrix object like: [100, 200], or a complex number like complex(100, 200).
 The default code simply picks one of the targets at random and moves the current point halfway there, but you can change that using functions, operators, and whatever else you can find in MathJS.
-You can use the coordinates of the current point, currentPoint, and the coordinates of each target, targetPoints.
-Both are matrices.
+You can use the coordinates of the current point, currentPoint (a vector), and the coordinates of each target, targetPoints, (a matrix).

 Show examples